smxi/inxi/README.txt

 it is a static release).
 Thus I would have to tag every single commit since I could never know when say, the Arch Linux maintainer is going to grab his code, or any other distribution maintainer.
-Further, I would have to go back and tag every past commit as well, since each and every one was and is, the current release of inxi.
-That's without exception, no commit ever done trunk/ master branch in inxi has ever not been the current release, by definition.
+Further, I would have to go back and tag every past commit as well, since each and every one was at the time, the current release of inxi.
+That's without exception, no commit ever done trunk/master branch in inxi has ever not been the current release, by definition.

 I wouldn't waste time on noting something that should be obvious to anyone with even a faint clue about code, or secure practices in terms of having a